 Weaning is something parents look forward to.

-Not only will you, if breastfeeding, finally be allowed a bit more freedom, but you'll be able to see whose tastes your baby has inherited.
+If you’re breastfeeding, not only will you finally be allowed a bit more freedom, but you’ll be able to see whose tastes your baby has inherited.

 Does he hate broccoli like you, or love olives like his daddy?

 If you want your baby to take the lead when it comes to food, here’s some information on baby led weaning.

 Approaches To Weaning Your Baby

 Weaning is when your baby really starts to show preferences or dislikes for certain things.